 Finding SIE Exam dates is a matter of first deciding how and where you want to take the exam.
 After all, if you take the SIE exam online on your own computer, you can take it any time a remote proctor is available.
-If you’d rather go to a Prometric testing center, you’ll first need to enroll with FINRA to see specific SIE test dates.
+But if you’d rather go to a Prometric testing center, you’ll first need to enroll with FINRA to learn the specific SIE test dates.
 Regardless, we recommend purchasing your study materials and completing your SIE exam prep before scheduling, though.
 Therefore, this post has everything you need to know about scheduling your SIE exam.

-SIE Exam dates for 2022 use open enrollment windows – essentially, that means you can take the test any time you want.
-FINRA exam windows refer to the 120 days you have to schedule and take your exam after you enroll.
+SIE Exam dates for 2022 use open enrollment windows.
+Essentially, that means you can take the test any time you want.
+Furthermore, the FINRA exam windows refer to the 120 days you have to schedule and take your exam after you enroll.
 Within those 120 days, you can schedule an upcoming SIE Exam date at your convenience.

 To open your testing window, you’ll need to first enroll with FINRA.
 First, you’ll select the exam you wish to take.
-Then you’ll create an account and pay the exam fee of $60.
-Finally, you’ll receive your FINRA ID or CRD, which will allow you to schedule your FINRA exam.
+Then, you’ll create an account and pay the exam fee of $60.
+And finally, you’ll receive your FINRA ID or CRD (also known as your Central Registration Depository ID), which will allow you to schedule your FINRA exam.

-If you prefer the comfort of your own home, you can take the SIE Exam on your very own computer.
+If you prefer the comfort of your home or office, you can take the SIE Exam on your own computer.
 However, be aware that your environment will need to meet some requirements to gain approval.
-The SIE is not an open-book exam, and therefore FINRA takes some steps to ensure that test-takers are honest.
+Besides, the SIE is not an open-book exam.
+As a result, FINRA takes some steps to ensure that test-takers are honest.
 You will need:

 Before the exam, you’ll download and install the ProProctor program and perform a system check.
 This check will ensure that your computer meets the minimum requirements to deliver the exam.
 When you log in to take your exam, a remote proctor will conduct a 360-degree inspection of your environment.
 The proctor will also ask to examine your sleeves and pockets for prohibited items.
 This inspection is similar to the ones that occur at a Prometric test center.